Common App Essay: Guidelines to write a more effective essay

-What am I interested in talking about in this specific scenario?
+Why am I interested in talking about this specific scenario?

-What makes my experience interesting?
+What makes my experience enjoyable?
 What do I find unique about this experience?

 What fuels my interest in everyday life?
 How can I relate these items to my target story?